Acute epiglottitis refers to inflammation of the epiglottis and surrounding supraglottic mucosa.

 It can be a life-threatening condition due to airway obstruction.
 Thankfully, acute epiglottitis is now rare in children due to the introduction of the Haemophilus influenzae type B (Hib) vaccination as part of the routine immunisation programme.
 In adults, the incidence is estimated at 1-4 per 100,000 people.

 In children, the median age at presentation has increased to 6-12 years (traditionally affected children 2-5 years old).
 Children who have not been vaccinated are at particular risk.

 The epiglottis is a thin layer of elastic cartilage that sits at the base of the tongue.

-The epiglottis is a leaf shaped piece of elastic cartilage that protects the airway during swallowing.
+It is a leaf-shaped piece of elastic cartilage that protects the airway during swallowing.
 It contains a layer of stratified squamous epithelium on its anterior surface and superior third of the posterior surface.

-Haemophilus influenzae type B (Hib) was the classical cause of epiglottitis in children prior vaccination.
+Haemophilus influenzae type B (Hib) was the classical cause of epiglottitis in children before widespread vaccination was available.

 Acute epiglottitis may be caused by a number of infectious microorganisms.

 Acute epiglottitis may be due to direct invasion of the mucosal layer by microorganisms.